aspiers/git-deps/README.md

 in a DAG (directed acyclic graph) whose nodes correspond to commits.
 Note that a node can only depend on a subset of its ancestors.

+### Caveat

+It is important to be aware that any dependency graph inferred by `git-deps` may be semantically incomplete; for example it would not auto-detect dependencies between a commit A which changes code and another commit B which changes documentation or tests to reflect the code changes in commit A.  Therefore `git-deps` should not be used with blind faith.
+For more details, see [the section on Textual vs. semantic (in)dependence](#textual-vs-semantic-independence) below.

 Motivation
 ----------